As an Amazon Associate I earn from qualifying purchases.

 What Could I Add To Chocolate Peanut Butter Balls

-There are several delicious ways I love to play around with these super adaptable oatmeal and peanut butter balls, including:
+I love to play around with delicious additions to these super adaptable oatmeal and peanut butter balls, including:

 - Flavor boosters: Try adding a little vanilla extract/ paste, almond extract, cinnamon, nutmeg, pumpkin pie spice, or chai spice.
 Espresso powder also tastes delicious.